 - Connect Community

-1. Invest in COVID-19 Women & Girls Response Fund: The COVID-19 Women and Girls Response Fund will make a half-million dollars in emergency grants of up to $10,000 to organizations serving women and girls experiencing gender-based violence, older women, and women and girls who need short-term financial support (childcare, food, housing, health, and more).
-Learn more about how to apply for funds in the RFP.
+1. Invest in COVID-19 Women & Girls Response Fund: Since launching the COVID-19 Women and Girls Response Fund made more than $1 million in emergency grants to 80 organizations across the state to address the needs of women and girls experiencing gender-based violence, older women, and short-term financial support for everyday needs.

 2. Listening for Transformation: In recognition of the short- and long-term impact of COVID-19, we will deploy a strategy of listening and engagement with intent regarding COVID-19 and related underlying issues and the impact of inequity for the next year.
 We will share what we hear to amplify and center women and girls and families in the ongoing public and philanthropic conversations and use the information we gather to inform and evolve our responsive strategies.